Frequently Asked Questions

 When county-owned property is declared surplus to the needs of the county, it is sold through a sealed bid process pursuant to Florida Statute 125.35.
 If you have further questions, feel free to contact us and we will be glad to answer any questions you may have.

-How do I get a piece of property declared surplus?
+How can I determine if a piece of County-owned property can be declared surplus?

 St. Johns County has a procedure for evaluating and determining whether a property is surplus to the needs of the County.
 If the property you are interested in is not currently declared surplus property, you may contact us for assistance.

 Is this the Division that helps with housing?

 No, if you need assistance with housing, please contact the Housing and Community Development Division at (904) 827-6890.

 Is this where I can reach the Board of Realtors?